ARMmbed/mbed-client/README.md

     }
 ```

-You can register other resources as well, please check detailed API documentation for that.
+You can register other resources as well, please check the doxygen documentation for detailed API description.

 Apart from the manadatory device obejct, if you would like to register your own customized resources, you can create them and set their values accordingly.